eProsima/Fast-DDS-docs/docs/fastdds/discovery/discovery_server.rst

 It is set by the :ref:`Discovery Protocol <discovery_protocol>` general setting.
 A participant can only play a role (despite the fact that a *server* may act as a *client* of other server).
 It's mandatory to fill this value because it defaults to *simple*.
-The values associated with the Discovery Service are specified in :ref:`discovery settings section <DS_DiscoverySettings>`.
+The values associated with the Discovery Server are specified in :ref:`discovery settings section <DS_DiscoverySettings>`.
 The examples below show how to manage the corresponding enum and XML tag.

 +----------------------------------------------------------------------------------------------------------------------+